Dennis the Menace and Gnasher: 2009 redesign controversy

 In 2009, the strip gained negative media publicity after it was announced that new issues would draw inspiration from the TV series that aired the same year.
 In the series, Dennis did not use any weapons such as catapult, peashooter and water guns and his personality was re-established as naively troublesome rather than intentionally so.
 Gnasher was also forbidden to bite people.
-Their image was drastically revamped, in an attempt to make them more accessible to younger viewers.
-This was all to discourage violence and weaponry among children.
-Fans spoke out against The Beanos decision citing that 'Dennis is supposed to be a little bit edgy and a bit of a lovable rogue'.
-Kev F Sutherland, who wrote for The Beano in the early noughties, also spoke out against the makeover saying it was a 'bad idea' and argued 'if you pander too much to over-sensitive parents you will end with not very funny comedy'.
+Their image was drastically revamped in an attempt to make them more accessible to younger viewers, and to discourage violence and weaponry among children.
+Fans spoke out against The Beanos decision, citing that 'Dennis is supposed to be a little bit edgy and a bit of a lovable rogue'.
+Kev F Sutherland, who wrote for The Beano in the early 2000s, also spoke out against the makeover saying it was a 'bad idea' and argued 'if you pander too much to over-sensitive parents, you will end with not very funny comedy'.
 The daughters of Dennis the Menace creator David Law further criticized the makeover, saying their father would be 'horrified' with how he was depicted now and said the new design was 'bland' and 'ordinary'.
 The change lasted for roughly a year before artist Nigel Parkinson was sought out to return the character to its roots and original design.
-What's more, the series aired but was considerably altered during its second season to suit the tone of the comics, making Dennis closer to his comic book age and personality.
+The television series was considerably altered during its second season to suit the tone of the comics, making Dennis closer to his comic book age and personality.

 In popular culture

 Darts player Dennis Priestley is known as "The Menace" and wears a shirt with the familiar red and black horizontal bands.
 On stage, grunge star Kurt Cobain occasionally wore a Dennis pullover (jumper/sweater) that Courtney Love bought from a Nirvana fan in Northern Ireland in 1992.
 In recent years, the satirical magazine Private Eye has carried comic strips featuring a character sometimes called Beano Boris or Boris the Menace', a blond-haired version of Dennis the Menace, parodying the politician Boris Johnson.

 Guitarist Mike Campbell wears a shirt depicting Dennis and Gnasher in the music video for Tom Petty's song "I Won't Back Down".

 In 2018, the Isle of Man produced a set of Christmas stamps featuring Dennis and Gnasher.

 In 2021, on the second series of RuPaul's Drag Race UK, contestant Ellie Diamond, who is from Dundee, modelled as Dennis the Menace on the runway during the first episode challenge "Queen of Your Hometown".
 The outfit is now on display at the city's McManus Galleries.

-The Alan Moore/Mick Jenkins film The Show features a protagonist named Fletcher Dennis, who wears the iconic red and black striped jumper and wields a slingshot as a weapon, implying that he's a grown up Dennis who became a morally scrupulous hitman.
+The Alan Moore/Mick Jenkins film The Show features a protagonist named Fletcher Dennis, who wears the red-and-black striped jumper and wields a slingshot as a weapon, implying that he is a grown up Dennis who became a morally scrupulous hitman.